Armored Heart: L'Odeur de l'Amour

 “You wouldn’t be trying to appease Gorance if he didn’t worry you, Seeker,” Dear challenged.
 “I know none of them are a real danger to you.
 But we both know they are to me.
 That’s why we’re stuck here.”

 Seeker sighed again, and had a drink from her glass of wine.
 “They are.
 But they also know you’re the only thing keeping me from dealing with them.
 There’s only so much they can do to you.”
-Dear frowned, and was already opening her mouth to point out that still leaves a lot of things they can safely do to her, when Seeker continued.
+Dear frowned, and was already opening her mouth to point out that still left a lot of terrible things they could safely do to her, when Seeker continued.
 “I will not let them torment you, Dear.”

 “I know,” Dear said, and she shifted her chair a little closer to Seeker to lean against her.
 The day was already beginning to wear on her, and judging by the groups of people making their way into the hall, they weren’t even close to done yet.
 A silver-haired woman in black leather armor, and a much shorter girl in tan with downright distractingly pink hair filed in.